What Exactly Is “Normal” Wear and Tear?

 At Duerksen and Associates, we provide our tenants with a list of examples of “normal wear and tear” and “damage,” along with a cleaning checklist, at both move-in and move-out.

-When you move into a home, we also give all our tenants a sheet to fill out, giving them the opportunity to note specific damage or wear and tear they want us to be aware of.
+When you move into a home, we also give all our residents a sheet to fill out, giving them the opportunity to note specific damage or wear and tear they want us to be aware of.

 A woman is sitting at a desk in front of a dell computer.